jonatasgrosman/findpapers/README.md

 $ export QUERY="([artificial intelligence] OR [AI] OR [machine learning] OR [ML] OR [deep learning] OR [DL]) AND ([music] OR [s?ng])"
 ```

-*Dr. McCartney is interested in testing his query, so he decides to collect only 20 papers to test whether the query is suitable for his research (the Findpapers results are sorted by publication date in descending order).*
+*Dr. McCartney is interested in testing his query, so he decides to collect only 20 papers to test whether the query is suitable for his research (the Findpapers results are sorted by publication date in descending order.
+One important disclaimer about publication date is that some papers just have the publication year defined, in those cases the publication date will set to 01-01-year by Findpapers).*

 ```console
 $ findpapers search /some/path/search_paul.json --query "$QUERY" --limit 20